Introduction to Baja California

 We describe the different regions of Baja California, with particular emphasis on the vegetation, from north to south.
 These subregions roughly follow the floristic divisions described long ago by Forrest Shreve (1951) and more recent modifications by various authors.
 A convenient map produced by the San Diego Natural History Museum is here and another link with a cleaner map is here.
 This latter map is from the Baja California Plant Field Guide by Rebman and Roberts (2012).
 We purchased it via Amazon prior to our recent trip; I had the original version from 1976.
 The newest version has much more on the floristic regions and climate etc.

 Our focus is heavily on succulent plants, since that is our special interest.
 Baja California has few to no endemic birds and only a handful of (interesting) reptiles not found elsewhere – but since these are infrequently seen we don’t discuss them.
 We mention birds in a few locations because they reflect either interesting locations or something not commonly seen.
-Likewise Baja California is relatively mammal poor and with no obvious endemics.
+Likewise Baja California is relatively mammal-poor and with no obvious endemics.
 Baja California really is a place to focus on the flora and landscapes.

 Finally, we make no attempt at completeness; this is just an extended blog that should help natural history travelers (including those that may never see the peninsula in person) to benefit from our travels.